Rakile/deforumation/README.md

 --------------
 Deforumation is a valuable tool for understanding how different parameters affect the image generation process.
 However, it is essential to remember that using Deforumation may result in some issues, as it is not an officially supported extension.

+- Be sure that your Deforum extension does work berfore installing Deforumation.
 - Make sure the Mediator is running to ensure proper communication between Deforum and Deforumation.
 - Experiment with different settings to find the most effective values for your specific project.